-Same dedication.
+AUSTRALIAN CATHOLIC SUPERANNUATION RETIREMENT FUND Same dedication.
 Same commitment.
 Same values.
 Different name.
-FUND We are changing our name to reflect our strength, diversity and Australia-wide membership base.
+We are changing our name to reflect our strength, diversity and Australia-wide membership base.
 A name that signifies the platinum rated level of support we give our members and employers.
 CSRF is now called Australian Catholic Superannuation & Retirement Fund (ACSRF).
 You can expect the same dedicated, friendly, experienced service.
-There's also the member benefits that only a not-for-profit, self administered super fund can offer Find out more about our broad range of member services by calling our national helpline number today on 1300 658 776 or visit www.catholicsuper.com.au
+There's also the member benefits that only a not-for-profit, self administered super fund can offer.
+Find out more about our broad range of member services by calling our national helpline number today on 1300 658 776 or visit www.catholicsuper.com.au

-SUPERANNUATION / ALLOCATED PENSION / PLANNING ADVICE / INSURANCE OPEN TO ALL AUSTRALIANS SCS SUPER PTY LIMITED IS THE TRUSTEE OF THE MUSTRALIAN CATHOLIC SUPERANNITATION & RETIREMENT FUND (ACSIV).
-ABIL /4 664 712 607.
-APS LICENCE 230544.
-RSE L0002264 AND RSE R1055438.
-Archbishop's appeal to aid near and far ARCHBISHOP'S CHRISTMAS APPEAL I would like my donation to be □ \$20 □ \$50 □ \$100 □ \$150 □ Other \$ Mr/Mrs / Miss/ Ms/ Dr/ Rev (Block letters please) Address Postcode Please find enclosed my ☐ Cheque ☐ Money Order I prefer to use my □ Bankcard □ Visa □ Mastercard SignedExpires/ Please send to Mission & Development Office, The Rheinberger Centre, PO Box 7174, Yarralumla ACT 2600.
+SUPERANNUATION / ALLOCATED PENSION / PLANNING ADVICE / INSURANCE OPEN TO ALL AUSTRALIANS SCS SUPER PTY MARTED IS THE TRUSTEE OF THE AUSTRALIAN CATHOLIC SUPERANNILATION & RETIREMENT FUND (ACSRF) ABN /4 664 712 607 AFS LICENCE 220544, RSE L0002264 AND RSE R1055418 Archbishop's appeal to aid near and far ARCHBISHOP'S CHRISTMAS APPEAL I would like my donation to be □ \$20 □ \$50 □ \$100 □ \$150 □ Other \$\ Mr/Mrs / Miss/ Ms/ Dr/ Rev (Block letters please) Address Postcode Please find enclosed my Cheque Money Order I prefer to use my □ Bankcard □ Visa □ Mastercard Signed\ Please send to Mission & Development Office, The Rheinberger Centre, PO Box 7174, Yarralumla ACT 2600.
 Inquiries: Tel: 02 6163 4321 Parishes will be conducting the annual Archbishop's Christmas Appeal at Christmas Masses to meet pressing needs in the Archdiocese and beyond.
 "Times of celebration make hardship all the starker.
 To offer a helping hand to others this Christmas in the midst of natural disasters, financial crises and ongoing drought during 2009 can be a way of stirring the great hope of Christmas," Archbishop Mark Coleridge said.
 Part of the funds raised will go towards projects in the Asia-Pacific region including establishing clean water access in Papua New Guinea communities and health clinics and assistance with a low cost housing in Kammam Diocese in North India.
 A contribution will be made towards completing construction of a parish church in Fr Constantine Osuchukwu's home parish of St Paul's, Oweere-Umudioka, in Orlu Diocese, Nigeria.
+Expires nong parish.

+The Archdiocese will continue Churches' Christmas Bowl Appeal.

-Fr Osuchukwu currently serves in Corpus Christi, South Tuggeranong parish.
-The Archdiocese will continue to support the National Council of Churches' Christmas Bowl Appeal.
-Last year the appeal raised \$72,700, of which \$10,000 went to the Christmas Bowl Appeal to be given to the National Council of Churches in Australia.
-In addition, \$5000 each went towards an HIV project in Uganda and a housing renovation program The remaining funds were used to help drought affected communities in the Archdiocese.
-When you need it most we give you time.
+In addition, \$5000 each went towards an HIV project in Uganda and a housing renovation program in India.
+Fr Osuchukwu currently serves in Corpus Christi, South Tuggerato support the National Council of Last year the appeal raised \$72,700, of which \$10,000 went to the Christmas Bowl Appeal to be given to the National Council of Churches in Australia.
+The remaining funds were used to help drought affected communities in the Archdiocese.